+\mysubsubsection{Broadcast} Accelerators, including Cnvlutin \cite{albericio2016cnvlutin}, EIE \cite{han2016eie}, and Cambricon-S \cite{zhou2018cambricon}, use broadcast NoC to reuse activations for processing CONVs or MLPs.
+Similarly, in SCNN \cite{parashar2017scnn}, weights are broadcast to PEs for executing unit-strided convolutions with input stationary dataflow.
+For sparsity-encoded tensors, their NZs (and positions) can be broadcast for spatial reuse, as long as the NZs are indexed or extracted afterward (e.g., in-PE extraction in Cnvlutin and EIE).
+In Cambricon-S, positions of intersecting NZs are extracted centrally before broadcast, but due to structured sparsity, the same extracted positions are used by all PEs.
+So, NZ activations are broadcast to all PEs.

-\mysubsubsection{Multicast NOC} Often the dataflow mechanism reuses multiple operands spatially.
-E.g., in a 2-D PE array, PEs in the same row need to obtain the same elements of the first tensor and PEs in the same column should receive the same elements of the second tensor.
-Therefore, instead of broadcast NOC, accelerators \cite{chen2016eyeriss, kim2017zena, zhang2019snap} use multicast NOC to spatially reuse multiple operands.
-For example, Eyeriss \cite{chen2016eyeriss} featured configurable multicast NOCs for executing dense tensors with the row-stationary dataflow mechanism.
-PEs in the same row processed the same spatial rows of filters and PEs diagonally processed the same spatial row of feature maps.
-Eyeriss \cite{chen2016eyeriss} facilitated such multicasting of packets (tensor elements) through its configurable NOCs, which consisted of row-wise and column-wise interconnect controllers.
-Each controller could be configured with a pre-determined tag value, which was compared at run-time with the row-wise or column-wise tag of a packet.
-Upon matching the tags, the corresponding row-wise controller forwarded the packet to associated column-wise controllers, and the column-wise controller forwarded the data to the associated PE.
-Similarly, for processing bitmap-coded tensors of CONV layers, ZENA \cite{kim2017zena} fetched a block of activation tensor and broadcast it to a row of PEs, and multicast a block of weights to the PEs with the same index in each row (i.e., PEs of the same column).
+\mysubsubsection{Multicast} Eyeriss \cite{chen2016eyeriss}, ZENA \cite{kim2017zena}, and SNAP \cite{zhang2019snap} use multicast NoC to reuse multiple operands spatially.
+For example, Eyeriss processed tensors with row-stationary dataflow where PEs of a row processed the same spatial rows of filters, and diagonal PEs processed the same spatial row of feature maps.
+Eyeriss facilitated such multicasting through its configurable NoCs, which consisted of row-wise and column-wise controllers for 2D PE-array.
+Each controller could be configured with a pre-determined tag value, which was compared with the row or column tag of a packet.
+Upon matching the tags, a row-wise controller forwarded the packet to associated column-wise controllers, and a column-wise controller forwarded it to the associated PE.
+Similarly, for processing bitmap-coded tensors in ZENA \cite{kim2017zena}, a block of activations was broadcast to a row of PEs, and a block of weights was multicast to PEs of the same column.